Sébastien Lareau: As a doubles player

 Lareau reached a career-high doubles ranking of world No. 4 in October 1999.
 He won 16 doubles titles on the ATP Tour.
-His victories included the 1996 and 1998 Stuttgart Masters, the 1999 London Queen's Club International Series, the 1999 US Open, the 1999 Paris Indoor Tennis Masters, and the 1999 ATP Doubles Championships events, all partnering Alex O'Brien; the 1999 Washington International Series and 2000 Memphis International Series Gold events, partnering Justin Gimelstob; and the 2000 Montreal/Toronto Tennis Masters and Sydney Olympics, partnering compatriot Daniel Nestor.
-Lareau was also a finalist in the 1996 Australian Open and ATP Doubles Championships, 1997 Australian Open, both partnering O'Brien.
+Lareau won one major title, the 1999 US Open, and the season-ending 1999 ATP Doubles Championships, both partnering Alex O'Brien.
+The pair were also finalists at the 1996 Australian Open and 1997 Australian Open.

+Representing Canada, playing alongside Daniel Nestor, Lareau won the gold medal in men's doubles at the 2000 Sydney Olympics, defeating Australia's defending champions Todd Woodbridge and Mark Woodforde in the final.